hzi-braunschweig/pia-system/psa.service.questionnaireservice/resources/README.md

 - Each **row** contains **all answers to one specific questionnaire instance**.
 - A **questionnaire instance** is a single questionnaire which is, was or will be shown to the participant or study assistant.
 Its answers will always be released all at once or not at all.
-If the underlying questionnaire is a perpetual or spontaneous questionnaire, each appearance of the questionnaire is represented by a new instance.
+If the underlying questionnaire is a questionnaire that is displayed continuously (e.g. spontaneous questionnaire) or cyclic, each appearance of the questionnaire is represented by a new instance.
-- As a result there might be **multiple rows for the same participant**
+- As a result there might be **multiple rows for the same participant** in cyclic questionnaires.
 - The file contains rows for every questionnaire instance.
-However, it does not contain answers the participant or study assistant has entered but not yet released. **Answers will only be exported if the questionnaire instance is already released otherwise it will be marked as a missing** (read more here TODO).
+A file does not contain answers the participant or study assistant has entered but not yet released ("abschicken"). **Answers will only be exported if the questionnaire instance is already released otherwise it will be marked as a missing** ([read more](#missings)).
-- The **columns** consist of some [**fixed columns**](#fixed-columns) which appear in every answers export file and [**dynamic answer columns**](#dynamic-answer-columns) which appear based on the questionnaire structure.
+- The file contains [**fixed columns**](#fixed-columns) which appear in every answers export file and [**dynamic answer columns**](#dynamic-answer-columns) which appear based on the questionnaire structure.
 - Generally **all columns** by definition of a CSV are **strings** (text).
 Those strings have to be converted to a more specific format (e.g. number, date, etc.) outside of PIA.
 However, the following conventions apply to the content of all
   columns:
   - **Boolean** values are represented as `T` (= true) and `F` (= false)
   - **Dates** are represented as [ISO 8601 date](https://de.wikipedia.org/wiki/ISO_8601) with the format `YYYY-MM-DD`
-  - **Dates with time** are represented as [ISO 8601 date](https://de.wikipedia.org/wiki/ISO_8601) with the format `YYYY-MM-DD'T'HH:mm:ss±hh:mm`
+  - **Dates with time** are represented as [ISO 8601 date](https://de.wikipedia.org/wiki/ISO_8601) with the format
+    `YYYY-MM-DDThh:mm:ss±hh:mm` **with ± giving the deviation from universal time coordinated (UTC)** and "T" being a delimiter

 ### Fixed Columns